MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ne-ntddrilapitypes-rilcallbarringstatusparamsstatus.md

 ---
 UID: NE:ntddrilapitypes.RILCALLBARRINGSTATUSPARAMSSTATUS
 title: RILCALLBARRINGSTATUSPARAMSSTATUS (ntddrilapitypes.h)
 description: "Microsoft reserves the RILCALLBARRINGSTATUSPARAMSSTATUS enumeration for internal use only.
-Don't use this enumeration in your code."
+Don't use the RILCALLBARRINGSTATUSPARAMSSTATUS enumeration in your code."
 old-location: netvista\rilcallbarringstatusparamsstatus.htm
 tech.root: netvista
 ms.date: 05/02/2018